amit221/yourwayjs/README.md

 settings:If you want to do things just before the ajax request happens, declare this function (this is a good place to use the yourwayjs.setOneTimeAjaxParams(object) function )
 ```
 you also must declare a default attribute in your object.
-Whenever the router goes to a page that is not declared in your object or the page doesnt have an error function it will go to the default functions.
+Whenever the router goes to a page that is not declared in your object or a page doesn't have an error function it will go to the default functions.